Ferrari-7/exploring_impressionism/README.md

 # Exploring impressionist art with VGG16

 In this assignment I'm going to use the pretrained classifier VGG16 to explore similarities between impressionist artists.
 To do this, I will use a dataset containing nearly 5000 pieces of art from ten different impressionist artist.
 The dataset can been downloaded from Kaggle from this [link](https://www.kaggle.com/datasets/delayedkarma/impressionist-classifier-data).
 The VGG16 model can be used to extract features from images.
-Theese feautures can then be compared using scikit-learn in order to find the nearest neighbours of a given image.
+Theese image embeddings can then be compared using scikit-learn in order to find the nearest neighbours of a given image.
+Each

 The code in this repository does the following:
 1. loops through every painting in the dataset